IuliiaKonovalova/e-commerce/FEATURES.md

 ![Promotions page](documentation/features/personnel/promotions/promotions_page.png)

 This page is accessible only to the personnel.
-And only admin is able to add a promotion, render the promotion page and delete the promotion.
+And only the admin can add a promotion, render the promotion page, and delete the promotion.

 The following image shows the promotion page for managers:

 ![Promotions page.
 Add promotion Disable](documentation/features/personnel/promotions/no_add_button_manager.png)

-When the personnel member clicks on the promotion in the promotions table, the dropdown menu will be displayed with all items in the promotion and link to these items.
+When the personnel member clicks on the promotion in the promotions table, the dropdown menu will display all items in the promotion and link to these items.

 ![Promotions page.
 Dropdown menu](documentation/features/personnel/promotions/promo_items.png)

-However, only the admin is able to see edit and delete buttons.
+However, only the admin can see the edit and delete buttons.

 The following image shows the promotion dropdown menu for managers:

 ![Promotions page.
 Dropdown menu Disable](documentation/features/personnel/promotions/no_buttons_promo_manager.png)

-- If admin clicks add promotion button, he will be redirected to add promotion page;
+- If the admin clicks add promotion button, he will be redirected to add promotion page;

-- If admin clicks on the edit button, he will be redirected to edit promotion page;
+- If the admin clicks on the edit button, he will be redirected to the edit promotion page;

-- If admin clicks on the delete button, the modal will be displayed with a confirmation message;
+- If the admin clicks on the delete button, the modal will be displayed with a confirmation message;

 ![Promotions page.
 Modal](documentation/features/personnel/promotions/promotions_delete_modal.png)